Puncher1/SS-Code-Guidelines/Code Guidelines.md

           return None
       return math.sqrt(x)
   ```
 * Use `return` if the function doesn't return anything at all.
-It's used for the same reason as `break` in loops:
+It's used for the same reason as `break` in loops or if you want to leave the function and the return value is not meant to be used or caught:

   ```py
   def foo(guests):